Skip to content

 description=(

-"The path of the LaTeX file.
-If it is not provided, the LaTeX file will not"
+"The path to copy the Typst file to.
+If it is not provided, the Typst file"

 ),